purescript/documentation/Error-Code-ExprDoesNotHaveType.md

-# Expression x does not have type t

 This error occurs when the type checker thinks an expression needs to have a certain type to type-check, but it has a different type.

 For example: